-Some dogs were already fine with seeing people in their regular walking environment but now that there are more of them, they may be concerned about the difference.
-The easy way to address this new busier environmental concern is to mark first sight of new people and feed high value food rewards for each sighting.
+Some dogs were already fine with seeing people in their regular walking environment but now that there are more of them, they may be newly concerned about the difference.
+The easy way to address this new busier environmental concern is to mark the first sight of new people/things.
+Then feed high value food rewards for each sighting.
 Of course that may mean that your dog is now getting many more treats than he/she normally would so reduce the meal portions accordingly.
 That is one of the reasons that I insist on using real meats such as cooked chicken and the like for training.
 Real meat is a fine addition to almost any dog’s diet.
 Commercial treats at the quantity that this type of training often requires, are not.
 Real meat can almost always be considered a quality part of any dog’s diet.
 Win/win.

 Which brings me sadly to the ever present issue of the people who are never mindful of laws and guidelines.
 Those people, unfortunately, are continuing their usual pattern of ignoring appropriate dog walking courtesies.
 You know who I mean, the off leash law breakers.
 In normal times, it’s dangerous to the leashed dogs' emotional and physical safety.
-Now during a pandemic, it’s also a potential cross contamination danger.
+Now during a pandemic, it’s also a potential cross contamination hazard.
 I have always carried a citronella spray called Spray Shield with me.
 This product can be sprayed from a decent distance.
 But it’s a distance that I have never wanted anyone to breach and now, I consider it too close.
-I still do carry it on every walks however.
+I still carry it on every walk, however.
 It doesn’t hurt the dog in question.
-It simply stops them for what one hopes it long enough to get to a safer position.
-Aim at the dog’s nose for a sneeze response.
-It also won’t hurt your dog if there is wind blow- back.
+It simply stops them for what one hopes is long enough to get you and yours to a safer position.
+Aim at the loose dog’s nose for a reflex sneeze response.
+It also won’t hurt your own dog if there is wind blow- back.
 If you carry something stronger, please be mindful of the laws in your area.
 An internet friend recommended silly string.
 I bought some.
 It may not spray as far as I would like but I would suspect that most dog owners would prefer that their dogs not be covered with silly string, especially for their coated dogs.
 I am very willing to be considered crazy by a law breaker if that means that they will control their dog because I am threatening them with silly string.
 It’s a small price to pay to ensure safety, right?
-More on off leash versus on leash can be found here
+More about off leash versus on leash can be found here

 None of us could have ever predicted that we would live through such as historic and worrisome time.
 But now that most of us have the time to work on our dog’s walking issues, we can absolutely make a scary situation a little less scary for the dogs in our lives.
 Don't allow fear to keep your dogs inside too much.
 Stay safe out there!